clobbered/Magic-Wand/README.md

 1. Open barcodelist.txt in your editor of choice
 2. Add barcodes in the format "Stuff you want to display|barcodetoscan" without the quotes
     1. Each line in the file represents a barcode
-    2. The easiest way to add a barcode is to scan it into the file after the pipe character
+    2. The easiest way to add a barcode is to scan it into the file after the pipe character.
+This ensures all special characters (preabmle, terminator, check digit) are included.
     3. You can also create a barcode without a scanner.
 Consult your EHR documentation for EHR specific barcode formatting

 ## Customization
+To customize, you will need to edit MagicWand.ahk.
+See [AutoHotKey Documentation](https://https://www.autohotkey.com/docs/AutoHotkey.htm) for details.
+You can run the script on a computer with AutoHotKey installed or compile an executable with ahk2exe.

 ## Versioning
 * Version 1.0 - Released